SebastianZug/GitHubStatisticsBasedOnActions/README.md

 # Monitoring GitHub Projects be evaluating git logs

-A GitHub action monitors changes in this fake document and provides different diagrams automatically.
-They depict the development of lines of code and commits for various time intervals.
+A GitHub action monitors changes in this examplary document and provides different diagrams automatically.
+They depict the code count and number of commits for various time intervals.

-The python file contains methods for extracting daily git statistics.
-It maps the information in a python pandas table generates standard diagrams "Day.png", "Week.png" etc. Additionally, you can add more specific evaluations too.
+The corresponding python file contains methods for extracting git log parameter.
+It maps the information on a python pandas table and generates standard diagrams "Day.png", "Week.png" etc. Additionally, you can add more specific evaluations too.

 __Examples__